Fall is upon us and this a good time to talk about how to preserve pinecones.

 In the meantime grab a large towel.

-Remove the pine cones from the soapy water and rinse well.
-Here, using a large bath towel, I let the pine cones dry overnight before I begin the baking process to preserve them.
-Also, before settling in for the evening, turn the pine cones over so the other side air dries so they will be ready to preserve.
+Remove the pinecones from the soapy water and rinse well.
+Here, using a large bath towel, I let the the cones dry overnight before I begin the baking process to preserve them.
+Also, before settling in for the evening, turn the pinecones over so the other side air dries so they will be ready to preserve.

 Preheat the oven to 200 degrees.
-Next, using baking pans, line them with parchment paper before adding the pine cones to preserve.
+Next, using baking pans, line them with parchment paper before adding the the cones for this easy craft to preserve.
 I used four large baking pans because in total we had 78 cones.

 This is also why I say take advantage of nature when decorating your home for fall and the holiday season.
 It’s not only free but is truly amazing to see.